vtexdocs/help-center-content/docs/faq/en/what-is-the-difference-between-private-and-public-apps.md

 ---
-title: What is the difference between private and public apps?
+title: 'What is the difference between private and public apps?'
 id: 3bRzuYhsnecg6y0YYIYQgu
 status: DRAFT
 createdAt: 2018-02-21T22:56:09.160Z